-"The Tuskegee story is an important civil rights story of Americans who happen to be black, in service to their country, their family, and to their friends -- in that order."
+"The Tuskegee story is an important civil rights story of Americans who happen to be Black, in service to their country, their family and to their friends -- in that order."

--- Col. Charles E. McGee, National President of the Tuskegee Airmen
+-- Col. Charles E. McGee, national president of the Tuskegee Airmen

 In 1939, the government began establishing flight schools at colleges around the nation but refused to do so at any of the Black colleges.
-A Howard University student lodged a lawsuit in protest, and thanks to mounting pressure from black newspapers, the NAACP, and sympathetic government leaders, including President Franklin D. Roosevelt and his wife Eleanor, the "Tuskegee Experiment" was begun.
+A Howard University student lodged a lawsuit in protest, and thanks to mounting pressure from Black newspapers, the NAACP and sympathetic government leaders, including President Franklin D. Roosevelt and his wife, Eleanor, the "Tuskegee Experiment" was begun.

-At its inception, twelve cadets and one officer, Captain Benjamin O. Davis, Jr., who later became the Air Force's first African American general, were in the program.
-These and later graduates became known as "Tuskegee Airmen," and formed the 99th Pursuit Squadron.
+At its inception, 12 cadets and one officer, Capt.
+Benjamin O. Davis Jr., who later became the Air Force's first Black general, were in the program.
+These and later graduates became known as "Tuskegee Airmen" and formed the 99th Pursuit Squadron.

-That the 926 servicemembers who graduated from Tuskegee succeeded at a time when racist attitudes were officially sanctioned in the military is a testament to the men's extraordinary determination to succeed as pilots, which by its nature is one of the most academically and psychologically challenging areas of military service.
+That the 926 service members who graduated from Tuskegee succeeded at a time when racist attitudes were officially sanctioned in the military is a testament to the men's extraordinary determination to succeed as pilots, which by its nature is one of the most academically and psychologically challenging areas of military service.

 The Program at Tuskegee